Join Our Newsletter

 You will be notified via email about the status of your application.

 If an application was not selected, a family child care home may resubmit during another funding round.
-It is advised to speak with Shannon Hall, Director of Workforce Supports prior to resubmission.
+It is advised to speak with Shannon Hall, Senior Program Director prior to resubmission.
 You can contact Shannon at shannon@ecclacolorado.org.

 Funding can be used for: